-Both rosewood and ebony have always graced the fingerboards of the world’s finest stringed instruments, including many of today’s Gibsons.
-The fingerboards on Gibson’s Les Paul Studios are constructed from the highest grade rosewood and ebony on the planet.
-Both are personally inspected and qualified by Gibson’s team of skilled wood experts before they enter the factories to be fitted onto the neck of the Les Paul Studio.
-The resilience of these dense and durable woods makes these fingerboards extremely balanced and stable, and gives each chord and note unparalleled clarity and bite.
+Rosewood has always graced the fingerboards of the world’s finest stringed instruments, including many of today’s Gibsons.
+The fingerboards on Gibson SGs are constructed from the highest grade rosewood on the planet.
+The rosewood is personally inspected and qualified by Gibson’s team of skilled wood experts before it enters the factories to be fitted onto the neck of the SG Standard.
+The resilience of this dense and durable wood makes these fingerboards extremely balanced and stable, and gives each chord and note unparalleled clarity and bite.
 The 12-inch radius of the fingerboard provides smooth note bending capabilities and eliminates “dead” or “choked out” notes, common occurrences on fingerboards with lesser radiuses.
-The ebony fingerboard is only available on the Les Paul Studios in Classic White or Alpine White.
-The Rosewood fingerboard is only available on the Studios in Ebony, Wine Red, and Fireburst.

 Nickel and Silver Alloy Fret Wire